usamoi/VectorChord/README.md

 -- Recommended range: 3%–10% of the total `lists` value.
 SET vchordrq.probes = 100;

 -- Set epsilon to control the reranking precision.
+-- Larger value means more rerank for higher recall rate.
 -- Recommended range: 1.0–1.9.
 SET vchordrq.epsilon = 1.0;

+-- vchordrq relies on a projection matrix to optimize performance.
+-- Add your vector dimensions to the `prewarm_dim` list to reduce latency.
+-- If this is not configured, the first query will have higher latency as the matrix is generated on demand.
+-- Default value: '64,128,256,384,512,768,1024,1536'
+-- Note: This setting requires a database restart to take effect.
+ALTER SYSTEM SET vchordrq.prewarm_dim = '64,128,256,384,512,768,1024,1536';
 ```

 And for postgres's setting